Things to Do in Barcelona

 Centro de Cultura Contemporània de Barcelona (CCCB)

-The contemporary museum of Barcelona in the upper Raval is a venue for temporary exhibitions, festivals, concerts, short films, speeches and many more.
-Worldpress photo exhibition is traditionally exhibited in CCCB.
+The contemporary museum of Barcelona in the upper Raval is a venue for temporary exhibitions, festivals, concerts, short films, speeches and much more.
+Traditionally, Worldpress photo exhibition is held in CCCB.

 - Website: cccb.org

 - How to get: Metro L1, stop at University or Metro L2, stop at Sant Antoni.